madhadee/yolo_service/README.md

 # YOLO Object Detection Service
-This project is a collaboration between SIT and an industry partner (confidential) that aims to provide a Single Page Application with image recognition capabilities.
-The main feature involves sending an image uploaded by the frontend user interface to the backend services for image recognition processing.
-Thereafter, the object within the image shall be recognized by an image detection algorithm before having the bounding box coordinates and its corresponding confidence score returned to the frontend for drawing of results.
+This project is a collaboration between SIT and an industry partner (confidential) that aims to provide a Single Page Application with object detection capabilities.
+The main feature involves sending an image uploaded by the frontend user interface to the backend services for object detection processing.
+Thereafter, the objects within the image shall be recognized by an object detection algorithm before having the bounding box coordinates and its corresponding confidence score returned to the frontend for drawing of results.
 This project consists of the following repositories:

 1. [Frontend Service](https://github.com/saiwoon/Team1-ICT3102-FrontEnd)
 2. [API Gateway Service](https://github.com/Desmondtjc/3102-BackendGateway)